Skip to main content

 How much will I have to pay to live in a Care Home?

-Some residential or nursing care homes charge a price which is more than the price which the Council has decided is reasonable to pay for residential or nursing care.
-If you decide to go into a residential or nursing care home where this is the case then a friend, relative or other person may have to pay the extra amount to meet the price which the care home charges.
-This is often called a Third Party Contribution or top-up fee.
+Some residential or nursing care homes charge more compared to the Council's reasonable cost.
+If you decide to go into a residential or nursing care home.
+A friend, relative or other person may have to pay the extra amount.
+This is often called a Third-Party Contribution or top-up fee.
 You cannot pay this amount from your own income.

 How can I get help with the cost of residential or nursing care?

 After your needs assessment we will ask you to complete a financial assessment.
 In this assessment we will ask you questions about income, state benefits and savings.
-We will use this information to decide how much you need to pay towards the cost of your residential or nursing care.
+This information can decide how much you need to pay towards your care.

 • Your spouse or partner live there, or